Shedd Aquarium: Alaskan sea otters

 Yaku (son of Kenai) was euthanized on February 26, 2022, due to failing health brought on by a tumor in his chest.

 Kenai (Exxon Valdez oil spill survivor) was euthanized on October 9, 2012, due to failing health brought on by advancing years.

 Kachemak (oldest sea otter in a North American Aquarium/Zoo) was euthanized on August 24, 2013, due to failing health related to age.

-Seldovia (M) arrived at the Shedd Aquarium on November 29th, 2023.
+Seldovia (M) arrived at the Shedd Aquarium on November 29, 2023.
 He is currently the only Alaskan sea otter at Shedd and shares his habitat with the Southern sea otters.

 Southern sea otters

-Luna (F), Cooper (M), Watson (M), Suri (F), Willow (F).
+Luna (F), Cooper (M), Watson (M), Jade (F).